maxschommer/DistributedGraphics/docs/README.md

 #### Big Sphere
 This [video](https://github.com/maxschommer/SoftSys_Terminally_Eeeel/blob/master/Work_in_Progress/Video7/sick_rays.gif)
-is similar to the previous one, but is zoomed in to make the sphere larger.
+is similar to the previous one, but is zoomed in to make the sphere larger, and illustrates the closer proximity of the light source.

 # Next Steps
 If we were to continue this project, we would have implemented linear interpolation and recursion to be able to better implement curves around rounded objects.
 We also expect to implement refraction and shading to our ray tracer in future work.